dswann101164/azure-noob-blog/posts/it-roles-responsibilities-matrix.md

 ﻿---
-title: IT Roles & Responsibilities — The Practical Matrix
+title: "Azure RACI Matrix | Cloud Responsibility Assignment for Enterprise IT"
 date: 2025-09-08
-summary: A practical roles & responsibilities matrix you can lift into your runbooks.
-Now aligned to Microsoft CAF.
+summary: "RACI matrix template for Azure operations aligned to Microsoft CAF.
+Define responsibilities across security, networking, compute, and cost management.
+Free downloadable template."
-tags: [roles, azure, governance, operations]
+tags: ["Azure", "RACI", "Governance", "CAF", "Enterprise"]
-cover: images/hero/caf-roles-matrix.png
+cover: "/static/images/hero/caf-roles-matrix.png"
 ---

 <span class="lead"><strong>TL;DR:</strong> A practical, CAF-aligned roles & responsibilities matrix you can drop straight into your runbooks.
 Download it as PDF or Excel and adapt to your org.</span>